 With so many amazing hiking opportunities in and around St. John’s, it can be difficult to know where to start!
-Pack your hiking boots, and maybe a hat, and get ready for some epic views along this list of top trails to hit around St. John’s this weekend!
+Pack your hiking boots, and maybe a hat, and get ready for some epic views along this list of top trails to hit in and around St. John’s this weekend!

 Photo by: @lauraajcarter

-Located just a half hour outside of St. John’s, Butter Pot Provincial Park is a great spot for a family stroll.
-The beach may be the main attraction but the trail system throughout is also incredible.
-The park covers an area of 2833 hectares of varied terrain including forests, bogs, heaths and ponds that can lead you to a remarkable scenic view-point, also know as the “Butter Pot”.
+Located just half an hour outside of St. John’s, Butter Pot Provincial Park is a great spot for a family stroll.
+The beach may be the main attraction, but the trail system throughout is also incredible.
+The park covers an area of 2833 hectares of varied terrain including forests, bogs, heaths, and ponds that can lead you to a remarkable scenic view-point, also know as the “Butter Pot”.

 Photo by @newfoundexplorer

 Did you know that Pippy Park is one of Canada’s largest urban parks?
-It’s actually three times the size of Vancouver’s famous Stanley Park – meaning that there is a lot of trails to discover.
+It’s actually three times the size of Vancouver’s famous Stanley Park—meaning that there are a lot of trails to discover!
 A local favourite is Three Pond Barrens.
-Upon entering off the very end of Allandale Road you will see a trail guide posted to explore but some of the best trails are off the beaten path, like this hidden gem that will also take you to a great swimming hole.
+Upon entering, off the very end of Allandale Road, you will see a trail guide posted to explore but some of the best trails are off the beaten path, like this hidden gem that will also take you to a great swimming hole.

 Photo by @susiedawl